-However, in rare cases where this “blinding” is broken, some sponsors may feel required to report the honorarium, or you can choose to forego payment.
-You’d pretty much have to tell them who you are in the study, which is not something I’ve ever seen asked.
+However, in rare cases where this “blinding” is broken, some sponsors may be required to report the honorarium, or you can choose to forego payment.
+You’d pretty much have to tell them who you are in the study, which is not something I’ve ever seen asked, in order for this to happen.
 In my eight years of doing this, none of my honorarium has been reportable.

 Subscribe for more!

 2. The Studies Can Be Interesting